-The same financial challenges that lead to reduced funding also contribute to the rising need for civil legal assistance.
-While capacity is falling, the population eligible for civil legal services at LSC-funded programs has risen steeply.
-Today, LSC estimates that more than 64 million Americans are eligible for services at the programs it funds- an all-time high, and an increase of 26.6% since 2007, before the recession began.
+The same financial challenges that have led to reduced funding also contribute to the rising need for civil legal assistance.
+While capacity is falling, the population eligible for civil legal services at LSC-funded organizations continues to rise steeply.
+Today, LSC estimates that nearly 66 million Americans are eligible for services at the entities it funds - an all-time high, and an increase of 29 percent since 2007, before the recession began.